 I bought my first sports car, a used

 Daimler SP-250, when I was in school.
-It ran well but it'd been wrecked,
+It ran well but had been wrecked,

 poorly repaired with a non-standard body, and otherwise abused by previous